← orga.cat

 A keyboard-focused launcher.

-Maybe it could be replaced with PowerToys (see above), but that's what I like this more.
-I haven't investigated ueli, which looks good, is open-source but unfortunately is built with electron.
+It could be replaced with PowerToys (see above), but the last time I tried I like this more.
+I haven't investigated ueli, which looks good and is open-source, but unfortunately is built with Electron.

 WizTree